CodeYourFuture/fundamentals-blockly/exercises/list_links.md

-## Listsof links
+## Lists of links

-In this exercise, we're going to consolidate our knowledge from previous sections.
+In this exercise, we're going to consolidate our knowledge of the blocks we've learnt so far.

 Start with an empty unordered html list in the static html: